A car’s suspension repair cost can be substantial. There are several parts to it, all of which are bound to fail at some point.

 Shock Absorber Replacement Cost

-Shock absorbers cost a little more than coil springs, in general.
-They’re also often sold in pairs, so if you’re buying your own parts, ensure you purchase the quantity you want.
+Shock absorbers cost a bit more than coil springs, in general.
+They’re also frequently sold in pairs, so if you’re buying your own parts, ensure you purchase the quantity you want.

 In most front suspension setups, the shock absorber housing is the MacPherson strut holding the spring and top mount.
 Therefore, when you buy a front shock absorber, you usually purchase an entire strut.